Support Page Content

 Advising is available in Spanish.

 Karina earned a single subject social science teaching credential with a Spanish bilingual authorization from the Bilingual Multicultural Education Department at Sac State.
 She taught for almost ten years and during this time completed her master’s degree in multicultural education.
 Karina shares she is grateful for the educators and agents of creative change who impacted her life tremendously.
-From her early life experiences, she became determined to make positive contributions to those around her-- for this reason, she is currently working on her doctoral degree and is expecting to graduate in 2024.
+From her early life experiences, she became determined to make positive contributions to those around her-- for this reason, she earned her doctoral degree in Educational Leadership in 2024.
 It is something very personal, a lifelong lucha (struggle), that motivates her each day she is serving our students, one future educator at a time.

 Meet our Faculty Advisors